nest/nestml/doc/syntax.md

 end
 ```

-In order to allow grouping a sequence of related `if` conditions, NESTML also supports the `elif`-conditionals.
+In order to allow grouping a sequence of related `if` conditions, NestML also supports the `elif`-conditionals.
 An `if` condition can be followed by an arbitrary number of `elif` conditions.
 Optionally, this variant also supports the `else` keyword for a catch-all statement.
 The whole conditional always concludes with an `end` keyword.
 ```
 if <boolean_expression>:
   <if_statements>